doggo404/downloadallsows/README.md

 Get authkey and torrent_pass by copying a download link.

+To use this, add your authkey, torrent_pass and your session cookie in the python file.

 Get cookie by going to https://bemaniso.ws/index.php , pressing 'ctrl + shift + i' and going to the network tab reload page and click 'index.php' on the top, scroll down to request headers and copy the string after session=